LT-IntroToAI-SY2526/assignment2-per3-Cris30-ai/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The most difficult thing for me while completing the match function was understand what the % symbol meant.
+After trial and error I finally discovered that the % symbol is used to match words from the source.
+When discovering % function I was able to complete the code.

 2. Explain how you could use the match function for extracting information from a movie database.
+You can use the match function for extracting information from a movie database